THE MYSTERY DISC #2: PROJECTS

 To a degree the Dorian part might also be addressed to as following the minor blues schale (G-Bb-C-C#-D-F), with the E being played as a passing note.

-Such early recording with the Mothers are very rare, at least on CD.
+Such early recordings with the Mothers are very rare, at least on CD.
 The ZFT has included the following covers the band was playing on

 "Joe's Corsage":